uwcartlab/webmapping/Chapter03/readme.md

 _**GeoJSON**_ was invented to take advantage of JSON syntax for geospatial data.
 GeoJSON is to JSON as KML is to XML; while JSON may use any arbitrary keys and values, the GeoJSON specification requires particular keys and data types.
 Like a shapefile, GeoJSON uses a spaghetti model for geometry, with no topology or shared polygon boundaries (more about this when we introduce TopoJSON for D3 in Chapter 8).

-You can convert a CSV or KML to GeoJSON using [geojson.io](http://geojson.io/).
+You can manually convert a CSV or KML to GeoJSON using [geojson.io](http://geojson.io/) or programmatically using the [`csv2geojson()` method](https://github.com/mapbox/csv2geojson) during the execution of your script.
 You can convert shapefiles to GeoJSON using the [MapShaper tool](https://mapshaper.org/).
-Starting with geojson.io, upload your dataset by dragging the file into the browser.
+Starting with manual conversation with geojson.io, upload your dataset by dragging the file into the browser.
 If it is correctly formatted, the application will recognize the geography instantly and display a point marker for each city (Figure 1.6).

 ![figure3.1.6.png](img/figure3.1.6.png)

 ###### Figure 1.6: MegaCities.csv displayed in geojson.io

 Note that data appears in GeoJSON format in the right-side panel.
 There are no variables defined here, just the JSON object beginning with an opening curly brace on the first line.
 The first key is `"type"`, which has the value `"FeatureCollection"`; this indicates the data is a GeoJSON.
 There then is an array of `"features"`, each with its own object with a `"type"` (`"Feature"`), an object called `"properties"` containing the feature attributes, and a `"geometry"` object with the geometry `"type"` (`"Point"`) and a two-value `"coordinates"` array.
 Note that longitude comes before latitude in this array, following the \[x, y, z\] geometry convention (the optional z value is used to represent elevation).
-You should familiarize yourself with this formatting, as we use it repeatedly in this workbook.
+Familiarize yourself with this formatting, as we use it repeatedly in this workbook and it is increasingly standard across web mapping.

 Once you have imported your data, you have two options for saving it as a GeoJSON file.
 If you want to keep the data neatly formatted as it is in the side panel, you can simply select all of the text in the side panel, copy it, paste into a new blank file in your text editor, and save it with a _.geojson_ extension from there.
 For a minified file, use the Save menu in the upper-left corner of the map and choose "GeoJSON".
 A file called _map.geojson_ will download automatically; retrieve this file from your downloads folder, move it to the data folder in your website directory, and rename it appropriately.

 > ### **Use [geojson.io](http://geojson.io/) to convert your CSV to a GeoJSON.
-Save your GeoJSON file to your _data_ folder in your _Chapter03_ subdirectory.**
+Save your GeoJSON file to your _data_ folder in your _Chapter03_ subdirectory.
+We use the file named _MegaCities.geojson_ in the Lesson 2 example.**

 Lesson 2: AJAX Concepts and Syntax
 ----------------------------------